martinthomson/sdp-uks/draft-ietf-mmusic-sdp-uks.md

 Furthermore, any identity displayed by a browser could be different to the identity used by the application, since the attack affects the browser's understanding of the peer's identity.

+Many contemporary deployments do not provide signaling integrity.
+Without signaling integrity or explicit peer authentication, such as is defined in WebRTC {{?WEBRTC-SEC}} or SIP identity {{?SIP-ID}}, no assurances can be made about communication peers.

 ## Example